jfrog/jfrog-cli/documentation/JFrog-CLI.md

 ### Setting a Server as Default

-The `config use` command sets a configured server as default.
+The `jf config use` command sets a configured server as default.
 The following commands will use this server.

 |                   |                                         |
 |-------------------|-----------------------------------------|